Anthony Casso: Eastern European connections

 It didn't take long for word on the street to reach the Russian underworld: Marat Balagula was paying off the Italians; Balagula was a punk; Balagula had no balls.
 Balagula's days were numbered.
 This, of course, was the beginning of serious trouble.
 Balagula did in fact have balls—he was a ruthless killer when necessary—but he also was a smart diplomatic administrator and he knew that the combined, concerted force of the Italian crime families would quickly wipe the newly arrived Russian competition off the proverbial map.

 Shortly afterward, Balagula's rival, a fellow Russian immigrant named Vladimir Reznikov, drove up to the former's office building in the Midwood section of Brooklyn.
 Sitting in his car, Reznikov opened fire on the building with an AK-47.
 One of Balagula's close associates was killed and several secretaries were wounded.
 Then, on June 12, 1986, Reznikov entered the Rasputin nightclub in Brighton Beach and placed a 9mm Beretta against Balagula's head, demanding $600,000 in exchange for not pulling the trigger.
 He also demanded a percentage of everything Balagula was involved in.
 After Balagula promised to get the money, Reznikov threatened him and his family.

 Shortly after Reznikov left, Balagula suffered a massive heart attack.
 He insisted on being treated at his home in Brighton Beach, where he felt it would be harder for Reznikov to kill him.
-When Casso arrived, he listened to Balagula's story and seethed with fury.
-Casso later told Carlo that, to his mind, Reznikov had just spat in the face of the entire Cosa Nostra.
+When Casso arrived, he listened to Balagula's story and became enraged, later telling Carlo that, to his mind, Reznikov had just spat in the face of the entire Mafia.
 Casso told Balagula, "Send word to Vladimir that you have his money, that he should come to the club tomorrow.
 We'll take care of the rest."
 Balagula responded, "You're sure?
 This is an animal.
 It was him that used a machine gun in the office."
 Casso responded, "Don't concern yourself.
 I promise we'll take care of him...Okay?"
 Casso then requested a photograph of Reznikov and a description of his car.

 Following the meeting, Casso and Amuso received Furnari's permission to have Reznikov killed.
 The following day, Reznikov returned to the nightclub, expecting to pick up his money.
 Upon realizing that Balagula wasn't there, Reznikov launched into a barrage of profanity and stormed back to the parking lot.
 There, DeMeo crew veteran Joseph Testa walked up behind Reznikov and shot him dead.
-Testa then jumped into a car driven by Anthony Senter and left Brighton Beach.
+Testa then jumped into a car driven by Anthony Senter and left the scene.
 According to Casso, "After that, Marat didn't have any problems with other Russians."